 1. Requirement Analysis:

-This stage records the complete communication happened with the client to understand his needs and expectations.
+This stage records the complete communication that happened with the client to understand his needs and expectations.
 This phase is known as Requirement Collection.

 2. System Design: